Timeline: Major global recalls in the auto industry

 January 2010 - Toyota issues a series of recalls covering 5.6 million vehicles in the United States due to sudden acceleration in some vehicles.

-April 2013 - Hyundai Motor Corp and its Kia Motors affiliate are recalling more than 1.8 million cars and SUVs in the United States to address a potentially faulty switch and a loose headliner, according to U.S. safety regulators.

-April 2013 - Four Japanese automakers - Toyota Motor Corp, Honda Motor Co, Nissan Motor Co and Mazda Motor Corp announce they are recalling a total of around 3.4 million vehicles worldwide due to defective airbags supplied by Takata Corp.

-Reporting by David Cutler, London Editorial Reference Unit; Editing by Daniel Magnowski
+Reporting by David Cutler, London Editorial Reference Unit; Editing by Helen Massy-Beresford